bordoley/reactive-js/packages/rx/docs/README.md

 ▪ **onNotify**: *function*

-callback to invoke for each emitted item from the source.
+callback to invoke for each item emitted by the source.

 ▸ (`next`: T): *void*